-While there is a set of core experiences and education that all Psychiatry trainees are exposed to, we also keep in mind individual interests and needs.
+While there is a set of core experiences and education that all Psychiatry trainees are exposed to, we also support individual interests and needs.
 We encourage a broad range of elective opportunities in the fourth year where the residents design their individual year.
-Additionally, third years have the opportunity to choose between a VA track, Integrative Medicine and Perinatal Psychiatry.
+Additionally, third years have the opportunity to choose between a SAVAHCS track, Integrative Medicine, and Perinatal Psychiatry.

 - Integrative Psychiatry Program

 The Department of Psychiatry offers unique opportunities for active research involvement with close mentoring by our productive research faculty.
 Research opportunities can begin as early as the PGY1 year and are tailored to individual interests and training needs.
 The department prides itself in introducing research methods concepts to residents during didactics.
 This allows residents to become critical thinkers, knowledgeable consumers of peer-reviewed advances in psychiatric medicine.
 Residents develop this expertise through didactics, clinical supervision, presentation at journal club, working on a quality improvement project and preparation of a grand rounds lecture for the department.